Safe cookware versus toxic cookware? Yep, it’s a thing.

 The next option is going to be good ol’ cast-iron.

-It’s durable, cooks meat like a boss, frys like a pro….aaaaand can be kind of a pain in the ass.
+It’s durable, cooks meat like a boss, frys like a pro….but there is one reason to avoid making this your daily pan of choice.

-But if you are cool with the maintenance cast-iron is a good budget friendly option, consider a set like this pre-seasoned one from Lodge.
+Cast-iron is also very budget friendly option, so if you are interested in picking up a piece consider a set like this pre-seasoned one from Lodge.

 Safe Cookware (Bakeware) #4: Glass